Asqatasun/Asqatasun/docs/en/30_Contributor_doc/README.md

 # Asqatasun Developer documentation

-Here you will find information for people will to understand or help for Asqatasun development.
+Here you will find information for people willing to understand the internals of Asqatasun or bring help to its development.